Depoulien History, Family Crest & Coats of Arms

 Claude Poulin, born in 1615, son of Paschal and Marie, arrived in Canada on 11th June 1636.
 After settling in the province of Quebec he married Jeanne Mercier, born in 1622, at the Chapel of Notre-Dame-de-la-Recouvrance on 11th June 1636.
 They remained together in Quebec until Claude's death at the age of 72 on 17th December 1687.
 Jeanne passed away three days before Claude on 14th December 1687, at which time she was 65 years old.

-Important Dates for the Depoulien family
+Early History of the Depoulien family

 This web page shows only a small excerpt of our Depoulien research.
 More information is included under the topic Early Depoulien History in all our PDF Extended History products and printed products wherever possible.